 Our analysis of the impact of policy measures currently available within the Common Agricultural Policy show that current measures have only a limited scope for increasing cultivation of legumes in arable farming.Modelling the impact of potential European policies up until 2020 showed that a ‘Legume Premium Payment’ would offer the best way for policy to influence the cultivation of grain legumes.

 The Legume Futures project ended on 28 February 2014.
-It now provides a valuable resource on which to base future research and policy decisions.In line with the consortium’s publication strategy, a public version of the final report summarising the work will be published on this website when the project is formally closed.Supporting that report, 14 Legume Futures reports detailing results have been prepared and 10 of these are presented here.In addition, we estimate that the project will result in more than 60 peer-reviewed scientific papers from across the consortium.A book on legume cropping is also being prepared.
+It now provides a valuable resource on which to base future research and policy decisions.In line with the consortium’s publication strategy, a public version of the final report summarising the work will be published on this website when the project is formally closed.Supporting that report, 14 Legume Futures reports detailing results have been prepared and 13 of these are presented here.In addition, we estimate that the project will result in more than 60 peer-reviewed scientific papers from across the consortium.A book on legume cropping has also been published.

 The publication activity outlined above is complemented by other activities with long term impact.During the four years of the project, the consortium participated in more than 300 activities interacting with users of this research ranging from the Agriculture Committee of the European Parliament to small groups of local farmers across Europe.
 The project played a significant role in the public policy debate about using legume crops in Europe and the wider consequences of how protein is sourced and used in Europe.
 In relation to the European Research Area, the consortium increased scientific capacity in several of the partner organisations, particularly in the environmental assessment of crops.The project has also embedded a deeper awareness of the perspective of users of research and the policy context of this type of agronomic research in the consortium.This extends in particular to the early career scientists who worked on the project.Amongst a wide range of other outputs, these early career scientists delivered a total of eight post-graduate theses from the research supported by Legume Futures.